athomasq/athomasq.github.io/essays/investing-in-public.md

 (Unfortunately, I didn't keep detailed funnel stats prior to spring 2021.)

 I feel like I need substantially more dealflow.
-My goal is to make 6-8 investments a year, and so far I seem to be on track, but it's a lumpy process.
-2 investments on the same day (!) in June, none from July to September, 2 in October, 3 in November.
-Should I expect a steady cadence, or is lumpiness part of the game?
-Does dealflow follow a Poisson process?

-I don't know, but I'd like to reach a state where I see a dozen or more terrific opportunities every year and it genuinely hurts to have to say no to half of them.
+I'd like to reach a state where I see a dozen or more terrific opportunities every year and it genuinely hurts to have to say no to half of them.
 I'm not there yet.
 I *think* I avoid making mediocre investments just to hit my annual deal goal, but I could be utterly wrong on that; after all, I don't see the deals that I don't see.

-One interesting question is, how big does the top of my funnel need to be to support this?
-Presumably an investor who sees 200 companies has better odds of finding 6 excellent ones than an investor who sees just 20.
-But does one who sees 2000 do even better?
-Does quantity imply quality?
-At what point do diminishing returns set in?
-Is there a point where the marginal value turns negative?
-How much is just circularity (the best investors attract the best companies, and also more of the worst)?

-Intuitively I feel like if I invest in say 1 out of every 50 companies I see, I should end up with a pretty good portfolio, but it's not completely obvious.
-(I'm currently at 1 out of every 15, more or less.)

-At any rate, one of my goals for 2022 is to double or triple my dealflow.
-I have some ideas on how to do that.

 ----
 <br/>